 There aren’t any love songs on the album.
 In fact there is a concept behind the album.

 I did have the idea of connecting all the music together from the beginning … I was writing some music that all seemed to belong to a theme… sometimes it just happens that way… yes no silly love songs… not that there is anything wrong with them…they just didn’t fit… it would be like bringing Laurel and Hardy in a scary movie….
 Just no fit… I wanted to create something that was difficult to duplicate in your mind so … you would hear something different each time you listened to it and not tire of it… later on I fell in love with the Dark Side of the Moon for the same reason… they really nailed it… they had a much bigger budget, better technology and made wonderful use of it… not to mention the creativity they used…

 I put 25 copies away when the album was released… I thought when I had kids some day ( god help me not 25) they might enjoy a copy… over the years I gave a number away and still have a few copies….
 I did help Sundazed with the CD… Bob Irwin is a master at what he does….
 I couldn’t have asked for a better production than what he did.

 What can you tell me about ”live record” you did back in 1971?
-It was released on private label.
-Can you tell me some informations about that.
-How do you feel about bootleg called ”Last Trip at Lake Pepin” released later in 2006 on Swordfish label?
+It was released on a private label.

 Were you in any bands before C.A.Quintet?
 What are you doing these days?